ravinaNG/turing_project/README.md

 # Turing Project

-I have clone the project from (https://github.com/zandoan/turing-backend) and then converted the sql database in mysql
+I have clone the project from (https://github.com/zandoan/turing-backend) and then converted the sql database in mysql for doing crud operations.

 ### Crud Operations
 - #### Get